Civil Engineering in Nampa, Idaho.

 - Three consistent patterns from approved applications: FLUM alignment (confirm MDR or appropriate designation first), infrastructure readiness (demonstrate existing roads, water, sewer — infill framing), and proactive agency letters (fire district, ACHD, irrigation districts).
 The Ustick/Franklin corridor has seen multiple successful Bailey applications.

 Bailey Engineering's record in Nampa includes successful annexation and specific plan work on the Ustick Road corridor — one of the most active development corridors in Canyon County.
 Bailey is a known entity to Nampa planning staff and commissioners.
-In a market where staff alignment is the single most reliable predictor of approval (94.8% follow rate), having a team with established staff relationships and a track record of building submittals that satisfy Nampa's three-criteria test is a concrete advantage.
+In a market where staff alignment is the strongest single predictor of approval, having a team with established staff relationships and a track record of building submittals that satisfy Nampa's three-criteria test is a concrete advantage.
 Want to read more?
-See our RS4 Nampa article for the full breakdown.
+See our RS4 Nampa article for the framing or schedule a Nampa intelligence call for the per-commissioner playbook.